Students sitting on the grass chatting

 You told us...

-Over the past few years many students missed being able to come to campus to study, connect with their peers and take advantage of the on-campus experience.
+Students want to connect with peers and take advantage of the on-campus experience

 So we are….

-• Investing in student-led initiatives like clubs and societies to give you even more opportunities to connect.
+• Investing in and revitalising student-led initiatives like clubs and societies to give you even more opportunities to connect.

 Students enjoy O-week festivities on campus